Maui wildfires death toll rises to 99 as crews continue search for missing victims

 The Lahaina fire was 85% contained with an estimated 2,170 acres burned as of Monday, Maui County Fire Chief Bradford Ventura said at a Monday news conference.

-The Kula fire, burning in the area known as Upcountry, was 60% contained, Ventura said.
+The Kula fire, burning in the area known as Upcountry, was 65% contained as of Monday evening, officials said.
 That fire had already burned an estimated 678 acres, and multiple hot spots were burning in gulches and other hard-to-reach places.

 Getting supplies to those in need on the Hawaiian islands can be difficult, as everything needs to either be flown in or brought by boat.
 More than 1 million pounds of food have already been delivered and other supplies, including diapers and baby formula, were also being distributed, Green said.